Brianfit/bingo-plus/README.md

 HOW TO USE:

-All the data you want to change to customise is kept in the "data.js" file.
-The tile images, logo, and top banner files are in www/img.
-Customize the .json in the data.js file to change the board to your own tiles, change the default hashtag, and change the branding and title images.
+All the data you want to change to customise is kept in the "data.js" file in www/js.
+Customize the .json in the data.js file to change the board to your own tiles, title, share text, and change the default hashtag.
+Change the branding and title images in www/img.

 Compiled Examples:
 ios version: https://itunes.apple.com/us/app/timesup-bingo/id1350243074?ls=1&mt=8